0mWindyBug/WFPCalloutReserach/README.md

 an example callout driver is provided in the sources to demonstrate the registration of a filter that uses a callout

-##  reversing the callout registration mechanism
+##  Reversing the callout registration mechanism
-as always with callouts (or 'callbacks) mechanisms , the registration function is a good starting point as it's likely at one point or another interact with how callouts are organised internally , reversing FwpsCalloutRegister we end up with the following sequence of calls :
+as always with callouts (or 'callbacks') mechanisms , the registration function is a good starting point as it's likely at one point or another to interact with how callouts are organised internally , reversing FwpsCalloutRegister you'll end up with the following sequence of calls :

 fwpkclnt!FwpsCalloutRegister<X> -> fwpkclnt!FwppCalloutRegister -> fwpkclnt!FwppCalloutRegister -> NETIO!KfdAddCalloutEntry -> NETIO!FeAddCalloutEntry